Sources

 Singaporeans have superb skills but don't always want to be posted

-in less developed countries.
+to less developed countries.
 Indonesians and Thai managers

-to prevent them from being considered for outside
+can hinder them from being considered for outside

 One hindrance